 describe Providence in a few words.

-when do you feel the most creative?
+when do you feel the most creative and excited to write?

 what is one thing you can’t leave your house without?

 “A book (even if it’s on the kindle app on my phone).”

 when do you feel your best?

 “When I feel heard– really heard– and when everything I’ve said has come out the right way, and how I meant it.
 That’s part of the reason I love writing so much.
 I feel like I am able to really craft what I’m saying without messing up the meaning behind my words.
 Being productive also feels pretty good.
 I like staying busy and spending my time purposefully.”

 what is the best place you’ve ever traveled to?